tezedge/tezedge-debugger/README.md

 #### Packet
 Packets are used by the higher layers of TCP/IP models to transport application communication over the internet (there are more type of data blocks on lower levels of the model, like ethernet frames, but we do not work with those).
-The recorder does not care about such low-level details, packets are processed by the kernel.
+The network recorder does not care about such low-level details, packets are processed by the kernel.

 #### Chunks
 A binary chunk is a Tezos construct, which represents some sized binary block.
 Each chunk is a continuous memory, with the